Physician Assistant (BS)

 - In addition to submitting official copies of the transcripts, transfer students not attending York College at the time of application must submit unofficial copies of their transcripts to the PA Program Admissions Coordinator to be evaluated by the Registrar's office.
 Without the evaluated transcript, no advisement or screening can be done by the PA program.
 Advisement for students submitting an application is strongly suggested by the PA program.

-- Reference Forms (3 sources): Can be from any source including professors, health care professionals, employers etc. Please submit original forms (copies will be returned) in a sealed envelope, signed across the seal by the reference source addressed to the PA Program Admissions Coordinator (address below).
-References must be on forms provided by the program with a contact number of the source of reference.
+- Reference Letters (3 sources): Can be from any source including professors, health care professionals, employers etc. Please submit original letters (copies will be returned) in a sealed envelope, signed across the seal by the reference source addressed to the PA Program Admissions Coordinator (address below).
+References letters must have a contact number of the source of reference.

 - Completed Physician Assistant Program Application